jordiwave/CodeBlocks_Unofficial_Testing/Readme_Build_Windows_by_Workspace.txt

 You must compile wxWidgets as a monolithic DLL.
 Refer to the build documentation in the wxWidgets sources on how to do it.

+If you want to build Code::Blocks on Windows using the workspace/project files please use the Readme_Build_Windows_by_Workspace.txt file.
+If you want to build Code::Blocks on Windows using the bootstrap/configure/make process please use the Readme_Build_Windows_MSYS2_by_Makefile.txt file.
+If you want to build Code::Blocks on Linux using the workspace/project files please use the Readme_Build_Linux_by_Workspace.txt file.
+If you want to build Code::Blocks on Linux using the bootstrap/configure/make process please use the Readme_Build_Linux_by_Makefile.txt file.
+If you want to build Code::Blocks on Linux Debian deb files please use the Readme_Build_Debian_deb_packages.txt file.
+If you want to debug Code::Blocks executable on Windows please use the Readme_Build_Windows_by_Workspace.txt file.
+If you want to debug Code::Blocks executable on Linux please use the Readme_Build_Linux_by_Workspace.txt file.

 Code::Blocks build instructions:
 --------------------------------
 This section outlines the requirements and process to build Code::Blocks from source code.